Gunbarlang language

 Gunbarlang, or Kunbarlang, is an Australian Aboriginal language in northern Australia with multiple dialects.
 Other names are Gungalang and Warlang.
 Speakers are multilingual in Kunwinjku and Mawng.
 Most of the Gunbarlang people now speak Kunwinjku.

 The language is part of a language revival project, as a critically endangered language.

 Classification

 Gunbarlang has been proposed to be included into the marne group of Gunwinyguan family, making its closest relatives the Central Gunwinyguan languages Bininj Kunwok and Dalabon.
 The label marne refers to the phonological shape of the benefactive applicative affix common to all three languages (as opposed to the bak languages to the east, e.g. Rembarrnga, Ngandi and Wubuy/Nunggubuyu).

 Geographic distribution

 Some Gunbarlang speakers live in Warruwi on South Goulburn Island and Maningrida.
 Historically, it was also spoken in Gunbalanya.

+Phonology

+Consonants

+/ɾ/ can also be heard as a trill [r].

+Vowels

 Grammar

 Gunbarlang is a polysynthetic language with complex verb morphology.
 It includes polypersonal agreement, incorporation, and a number of derivational affixes.
 Word order in a (transitive) clause is SVO or SOV.